Reg Gadney: Life

 After leaving the army, Gadney attended St Catharine's College, Cambridge and then won a scholarship to the Massachusetts Institute of Technology.
 He later taught at the Royal College of Art becoming a Fellow and Pro-Rector.
 He also worked as the deputy controller of the National Film Theatre.

 Gadney won a BAFTA in 1983 for his seven-part television serial about John F. Kennedy starring Martin Sheen.
-In 1989, Gadney's screenplay "Goldeneye", a biopic of author Ian Fleming, was shot on location in the Caribbean with Charles Dance playing Fleming.
+In 1989, Gadney's screenplay Goldeneye, a biopic of author Ian Fleming, was shot on location in the Caribbean with Charles Dance playing Fleming.
 One of Gadney's stipulations was that it should be part filmed in the Caribbean so that he could get a free holiday out of it.
 It was Dance's suggestion that Gadney play the real-life character of James Bond, who, in the screenplay, Fleming found birdwatching on his Jamaican estate.
 Fleming took the man's name for his fictional character of James Bond.
 Gadney used to tell people he was the fifth James Bond who he portrayed between Timothy Dalton and Pierce Brosnan.
-He also adapted Iris Murdoch's novel "The Bell" and Minette Walters' novel "The Sculptress" for television.
+He also adapted Iris Murdoch's novel The Bell and Minette Walters' novel The Sculptress for television.

 He died of pancreatic cancer in early May 2018 and his funeral was held on 22 May 2018 at St Marylebone Parish Church.

 Personal life

-Gadney was married twice; firstly to Annette Kobak and secondly to the restaurant critic Fay Maschler, who he met at a party in 1992.
+Gadney was married twice; firstly to Annette Kobak and secondly to the restaurant critic Fay Maschler, whom he met at a party in 1992.
 He had two children from his first marriage and three step children from his marriage to Maschler.